banisterious/obsidian-canvas-roots/wiki-content/Community-Use-Cases.md

 ---

 *Have a use case to share?
-[Open an issue](https://github.com/banisterious/obsidian-canvas-roots/issues) with the `use-case` label or post in the [Discussions](https://github.com/banisterious/obsidian-canvas-roots/discussions).*
+Post in the [Use Cases discussion category](https://github.com/banisterious/obsidian-canvas-roots/discussions/categories/use-cases)!*

 ---

 ## Share Your Story

 We'd love to feature your workflow!
-When submitting a use case, consider including:
+[Post in the Use Cases discussion category](https://github.com/banisterious/obsidian-canvas-roots/discussions/categories/use-cases) and consider including:

 - What problem were you trying to solve?
 - Which Canvas Roots features did you use?
 - What worked well?
 Any tips for others?
 - Screenshots or examples (optional but helpful)

+Your workflow might be featured on this wiki page!

 ---